Human brain: Renaissance

 In 1316, Mondino de Luzzi's Anathomia began the modern study of brain anatomy.

 Niccolò Massa discovered in 1536 that the ventricles were filled with fluid.
 Archangelo Piccolomini of Rome was the first to distinguish between the cerebrum and cerebral cortex.
 In 1543 Andreas Vesalius published his seven-volume De humani corporis fabrica.
 The seventh book covered the brain and eye, with detailed images of the ventricles, cranial nerves, pituitary gland, meninges, structures of the eye, the vascular supply to the brain and spinal cord, and an image of the peripheral nerves.
 Vesalius rejected the common belief that the ventricles were responsible for brain function, arguing that many animals have a similar ventricular system to humans, but no true intelligence.

 René Descartes proposed the theory of dualism to tackle the issue of the brain's relation to the mind.
 He suggested that the pineal gland was where the mind interacted with the body, serving as the seat of the soul and as the connection through which animal spirits passed from the blood into the brain.
 This dualism likely provided impetus for later anatomists to further explore the relationship between the anatomical and functional aspects of brain anatomy.

 Thomas Willis is considered a second pioneer in the study of neurology and brain science.
 He wrote Cerebri Anatome (Note: Illustrated by architect Christopher Wren) in 1664, followed by Cerebral Pathology in 1667.
 In these he described the structure of the cerebellum, the ventricles, the cerebral hemispheres, the brainstem, and the cranial nerves, studied its blood supply; and proposed functions associated with different areas of the brain.
 The circle of Willis was named after his investigations into the blood supply of the brain, and he was the first to use the word "neurology".
 Willis removed the brain from the body when examining it, and rejected the commonly held view that the cortex only consisted of blood vessels, and the view of the last two millennia that the cortex was only incidentally important.

 In the middle of 19th century Emil du Bois-Reymond and Hermann von Helmholtz were able to use a galvanometer to show that electrical impulses passed at measurable speeds along nerves, refuting the view of their teacher Johannes Peter Müller that the nerve impulse was a vital function that could not be measured.
 Richard Caton in 1875 demonstrated electrical impulses in the cerebral hemispheres of rabbits and monkeys.
-In the 1820s, Jean Pierre Flourens pioneered the experimental method of damaging specific parts of animal brains describing the effects on movement and behavior.
+In the 1820s, Jean Pierre Flourens pioneered the experimental method of damaging specific parts of animal brains describing the effects on movement and behaviour.